-EP Act - S12 EP Act - S126 - Requirements For Site-specific Applications - CSG Activities b) (i) Best practice environmental management for managing the CSG water; and (ii) Alternative ways for managing the water; and The evaluation shows there is no feasible alternative to a CSG evaporation dam for managing the water. evaporation dams are proposed.
+EP A Act - S1 26 - Requirements for site-specific applications - CSG activities CWMP Section Reference 2) The proposed management of the water cannot provide for using a CSG evaporation dam in with carrying out a relevant CSG activity unless: a) b) The application includes an evaluation of the following: (i) Best practice environmental management for managing the CSG water; and (ii) Alternative ways for managing the water; and The evaluation shows there is no feasible alternative to a CSG evaporation dam for managing the water.
+Not relevant as no CSG evaporation dams are proposed.